mpbertram/chuck/README.md

 To build the JavaScript port of ChucK, first source the [Emscripten](http://emscripten.org/) SDK, then enter the src directory and run `make emscripten`.

 This will generate a JavaScript library with the help of Emscripten, chuck.js.
-You can test chuck.js by opening the HTML document emscripten/chuck.html.
-For now, chuck.html does nothing, but you can look for errors in the JavaScript console of your browser.